confidential-computing/governance/project-progression-policy.md

    is in the stage that accurately reflects its needs and goals.
 For example, is it already ready to move to another progression level?
 Is it on track at the current level?
-Is any action needed from the TAC (e.g., change in or addition to any project mentor(s))?
+Is any action needed from the TAC (e.g., change in or addition to any project liason(s))?
 If nothing has changed significantly, there may be nothing to review here.

 3. Review any budget allocations relevant to the project, and whether any